kjhenner/takehome-assignment/nlp/README.md

 2. Run this Jupyter notebook locally and install the necessary dependencies

 ## Submission
-Send a link to your forked repo to lilly@contenda.co
+Send a link to your forked repo to lilly@contenda.co.
+Please answer the following questions:
+1. How did you allocate your time?
+2. What are the tradeoffs between training a model on transcripts as a corpus versus written articles?
+3. What is something you'd like to try if you had another 8 hours?
+3 days?
+1 week?
+4. What are the tradeoffs between using LDA for topic modeling vs other methods?